yatiml/yatiml/docs/development.rst

   twine upload --repository-url https://test.pypi.org/legacy/ dist/yatiml-x.y.z*

-To test that we can install it, run this in a fresh virtualenv:
+To test that we can install it, run this in a fresh virtualenv.
+Note that the PyPI test server doesn't have the dependencies, so we need to install those from the production server first.

 .. code-block:: bash

+  pip install 'ruamel.yaml<0.17' typing_extensions
-  python3 -m pip install --index-url https://test.pypi.org/simple/ yatiml
+  pip install --index-url https://test.pypi.org/simple/ yatiml

 And if all seems well, we can upload to the real PyPI: